Aston Villa file complaint to UEFA over Legia Warsaw after fan violence

 Aston Villa have filed a complaint with UEFA over the conduct of Legia Warsaw officials and the “unprecedented violence” of the Polish team’s fans outside Villa Park.

-Police arrested 46 Legia supporters after “90 minutes of sustained violence” on Thursday night when 1,000 Polish fans arrived to the stadium but were not given their tickets to the Europa Conference League game.
+Police arrested 46 Legia supporters after “90 minutes of sustained violence” on Thursday night when 1,000 Polish fans arrived at the stadium but were not given their tickets to the Europa Conference League game.

 Keep readinglist of 4 items